gordonmurray/cloudfloe/README.md

 ## 💬 Join the Conversation

 - GitHub Issues → feature requests & feedback
 - Discussions → share your use cases
-- Twitter / LinkedIn (coming soon) → announcements

 ---

 **Cloudfloe**
 *The fastest way to query your Iceberg data lake.*

-Would you like me to also **draft a leaner GitHub-style tagline + description** (those two little bits that show up at the very top of a repo page) so it hooks people *before* they even scroll into the README?